SHARANcanCODE/Soldier_Health_and_Fatigue_Monitoring/README.md

 SOLDIER SAFETY is an edge-cloud soldier safety monitoring prototype designed to detect early health risks, fall events, fatigue conditions, and unsafe air-quality exposure in construction or industrial working environments.
 The system combines wearable sensing, local edge decision-making, ESP-NOW environmental communication, AWS IoT cloud ingestion, backend classification, data storage, and supervisor alerting.

-This repository is organized as a complete academic engineering artifact.
 It includes firmware, hardware documentation, cloud configuration, Lambda processing logic, test events, architecture documents, phase summaries, and validation screenshots.

 ---

 ## Project Overview

 The project addresses the problem of soldier safety monitoring in environments where fatigue, falls, oxygen-related abnormalities, and particulate-matter exposure may occur.
-SOLDIERSAFETY uses an edge-first architecture: urgent safety decisions are made locally on the ESP32 gateway, while the cloud layer is responsible for centralized logging, validation, and notification.
+SOLDIER SAFETY uses an edge-first architecture: urgent safety decisions are made locally on the ESP32 gateway, while the cloud layer is responsible for centralized logging, validation, and notification.

 The system monitors four groups of indicators: